Polyester (film): Odorama

 A video release omits the onscreen flashing numbers as well as the opening introduction explaining Odorama.
 This version, created by Lorimar-Telepictures, was shown on cable TV in the United States.
 The Independent Film Channel released reproduction Odorama cards for John Waters film festivals in 1999.
 Waters expressed his delight at having audiences actually "pay to smell shit" on the 2004 DVD release commentary track.

-Paramount Pictures used the Odorama name and logo as part of the Rugrats Go Wild release in 2003, upsetting Waters when he learned that New Line Cinema had let the copyright lapse.
+Paramount Pictures used the Odorama name and logo as part of the Rugrats Go Wild release in 2003, upsetting Waters when he learned that New Line Cinema had let the trademark lapse.
 The 2011 film Spy Kids: All the Time in the World used a scratch-and-sniff card branded "Aromascope", advertised as providing the fourth dimension in its "4D" format.

 Odorama cards were recreated by Midnight Movies, Little Joe Magazine, and The Aroma Company to allow viewers to interact with Polyester as intended for a screening at the Edinburgh International Film Festival in June 2011.